Paul Wiseman

-Paul John Wiseman (born 4 May 1970) is a former New Zealand cricketer.
-"Wiz", as he was nicknamed, was an off spinner who took 9–13 for Canterbury against Central Districts in Christchurch to record the second best figures for a New Zealand bowler.
+Paul John Wiseman (born 4 May 1970) is a New Zealand former international cricketer.
+"Wiz", as he was nicknamed, was an off spinner who took nine wickets in an innings for Canterbury against Central Districts in Christchurch to record the second best bowling figures in New Zealand domestic cricket.
 Internationally, however, he was unable to forge a significant career due to the incumbency of first-choice spinner Daniel Vettori.
+Wiseman was a member of the New Zealand team that won the 2000 ICC KnockOut Trophy.